2v-coder/battlecity/README.md

 Movement: WASD, Arrows also work
 Fire: Space Button

 PS...
-Sorry for some awful parts among the code and bugs.
+Sorry for some awful parts of the code and bugs.